I Could Use a Love Song: Content

 "I Could Use a Love Song" is a "no frills heartbreak song" that finds the narrator becoming jaded towards love.
 Despite having been burned by previous relationships, Morris remains optimistic and believes that a love song can restore her faith in finding love.

 Background and release

 "I Could Use a Love Song" was announced as the album's third single on February 24, 2017.
 The song was made available to country radio on March 13, but did not officially impact the format until March 27, 2017.

 Critical reception

-Mike Wass of Idolator expressed surprise over the choice of single, but wrote that the song "harks back to a time in country music when songs examined matters of the heart over simple arrangements," which works in the track's favor.
 Billy Dukes of Taste of Country reviewed the song favorably.
 He wrote that "I Could Use a Love Song" is "more immediately accessible than her previous two radio hits," and praised Morris for expressing a new side to her artistry.